thoughtbot/design-system/CONTRIBUTING.md

     bin/setup
     ```

-1. Create a new branch from `master`
+1. Create a new branch from `main`

     ```
     git checkout -b my-branch-name